tywalch/electrodb/README.md

 import {Service} from "electrodb";
 ```

+# Project Goals

+ElectroDB focuses on simplifying the process of modeling, enforcing data constraints, querying across entities, and formatting complex DocumentClient parameters.
+Three important design considerations we're made with the development of ElectroDB:

+1. ElectroDB should be able to be useful without having to query the database itself [[read more](#params)].
+2. ElectroDB should be able to be added to a project that already has been established tables, data, and access patterns [[read more](#using-electrodb-with-existing-data)].
+3. ElectroDB should not require additional design considerations on top of those made for DynamoDB, and therefore should be able to be removed from a project at any time without sacrifice.

+## TypeScript Support

+Previously it was possible to generate type definition files (`.d.ts`) for you Models, Entities, and Services with the [Electro CLI](#electro-cli).
+New with version `0.10.0` is TypeScript support for Entities and Services.

+As of writing this, this functionality is still a work in progress, and enforcement of some of ElectroDB's query constraints have still not been written into the type checks.
+Most notably are the following constraints not yet enforced by the type checker, but are enforced at query runtime:

+- Sort Key Composite Attribute order is not strongly typed.
+Sort Key Composite Attributes must be provided in the order they are defined on the model to build the key appropriately.
+This will not cause an error at query runtime, be sure your partial Sort Keys are provided in accordance with your model to fully leverage Sort Key queries.
+For more information about composite attribute ordering see the section on [Composite Attributes](#composite-attributes).
+- Put/Create/Update/Patch/Delete/Create operations that partially impact index composite attributes are not statically typed.
+When performing a `put` or `update` type operation that impacts a composite attribute of a secondary index, ElectroDB performs a check at runtime to ensure all composite attributes of that key are included.
+This is detailed more in the section [Composite Attribute and Index Considerations](#composite-attribute-and-index-considerations).
+- Use of the `params` method does not yet return strict types.
+- Use of the `raw` or `includeKeys` query options do not yet impact the returned types.

+If you experience any issues using TypeScript with ElectroDB, your feedback is very important, please create a GitHub issue, and it can be addressed.

+See the section [Exported TypeScript Types](#exported-typescript-types) to read more about the useful types exported from ElectroDB.

 ### TypeScript Services

 New with version `0.10.0` is TypeScript support.
 To ensure accurate types with, TypeScript users should create their services by passing an Object literal or const object that maps Entity alias names to Entity instances.